-- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature (No Free Lunch!)
+- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature but there is No Free Lunch.

-- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature (No Free Lunch!) - Now that you have seen a few examples, hopefully you can be on the lookout for your own research.
+- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature but there is No Free Lunch. - Now that you have seen a few examples, hopefully you can be on the lookout for your own research.

-- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature (No Free Lunch!) - Now that you have seen a few examples, hopefully you can be on the lookout for your own research. - We talked about natural experiments, instrumental variables and regression discontinuity
+- This week we covered approaches to unmeasured confounding - The trick is to exploit some other feature but there is No Free Lunch. - Now that you have seen a few examples, hopefully you can be on the lookout for your own research. - We talked about natural experiments, instrumental variables and regression discontinuity.